lucasfurno/docs_en/marketplace/index.md

 You can get more information about *Edge Application* [here](../edge-application/).

-## 4. Becoming an Independent Software Vendor {#4-become-an-independent-software-vendor}
+## 4. Becoming an Independent Software Vendor{#4-become-an-independent-software-vendor}

 You can plug your SaaS or develop your own product at Azion Platform, publish it at Azion Marketplace and start making sales with your product.